Task-Oriented Data Synthesis and Control-Rectify Sampling for Remote Sensing Semantic Segmentation: Differences Between CRFM and Inversion-Free Editing

 \section{Differences Between CRFM and Inversion-Free Editing}

-Our control-rectify flow matching (CRFM) is designed to modulate the trajectory during the early RF process, guiding it toward the target conditional distribution and thereby improving the semantic alignment of the final generated images.
+Alg.~\ref{alg:crfm} shows the pseudo-code of Control-Rectify Flow Matching (CRFM), which is designed to modulate the trajectory during the early RF process, guiding it toward the target conditional distribution and thereby improving the semantic alignment of the final generated images.

 The concept of steering the rectified flow (RF) trajectory has also been similarly applied in image editing tasks.
 FlowEdit~\cite{kulikov2025flowedit} modulates the trajectory of the RF by calculating the vector field difference between the source and target images at each time step.
 This approach obviates the need for latent inversion, and directly establishes the transition trajectory between the source and target images for image editing tasks.
 SplitFlow~\cite{yoon2025splitflow} further introduces a flow decomposition and aggregation framework, designed to address the inherent issues of gradient entanglement and semantic conflict within complex target prompts, which mitigates interference between attributes while maintaining overall semantic consistency.